Here’s a nineteenth-hole toast to the ghosts of some Fort Worth golf courses that have gone the way of knickers and niblicks.

 The Telegram described the sport of golf: “It takes an extraordinary hold of everyone who essays it and never lets go until the player passes to that land where the bunker is known not. . . .
 Golf is a good old fashioned Scotch game, that looks unutterably silly to one who has never played it.”

-The golf course indeed opened in late 1903.
+The nine-hole golf course indeed opened in late 1903.
 R. G. MacAndrew, who laid out the course, predicted that “when the roughness wears off, the Country Club will have the finest golf links in the United States.”

 In 1910 some members of Fort Worth Country Club wanted a full eighteen-hole course.
 So, they mutinied to form a new country club northeast of FWCC: River Crest.
 Among the founders of River Crest were future Mayor William Bryce and candyman John P. King.
 Fort Worth Country Club survived into the 1920s before falling to development, but the River Crest course, built in 1911, lives on into its second century.
 Clip is from the October 24, 1910 Star-Telegram.